chaymabghozzi/chaymabghozzi/README.md

  ## Welcome to my Github Profile! 😄

-Currently, I am a software development engineer specializing in software engineering 💻, graduated from the Institute of Computer Science | ISI Ariana 👩‍🎓.
+Currently, I am a software development engineer specializing in software engineering 💻, graduated from the Higher Institute of Computer Science | ISI Ariana 👩‍🎓.
 I am passionate about innovation 💡 and new technologies 🚀, and I have a particular interest in challenging projects.
 I constantly strive to improve my skills 📈 and enrich my experience in this ever-evolving field 🎯.

 ## 🛠️ My Skills